038 – Understanding leisure’s impacts on sources of life worth living

 Meaningful Life Ikigai Tribe

 One of the themes explored in their study is self.
-Shinichi explains that in the context of their research project, self is a person’s worldview: how a person looks at the world, what kind of things they value, and the decision that they make in their daily lives.
+In the context of their research project, self is a person’s worldview: how a person looks at the world, what kind of things they value, and the decision that they make in their daily lives.
 For Shinichi, self is the core of a meaningful life, and it is related to all the activities that people have to make their lives worth living.

 Values and self-determination

-Under self, Shinichi and Shintaro identified two sub-themes: values and self-determination.
+They identified two sub-themes under self: values and self-determination.

-The other sub-theme, self-determination, Shinichi explains, is about the feeling that people want to do certain things in their own way, which is relevant to leisure activities – they choose to do what they want to do.
+The other sub-theme, self-determination is about the feeling that people want to do certain things in their own way, which is relevant to leisure activities – they choose to do what they want to do.

 Tanoshimi

-In the context of their study, Shinichi explains that they define tanoshimi as not just momentarily pleasure or enjoyment, but it also has multiple dimensions, particularly, something related to future enjoyment or pleasure.
-An example of this is how Nick learned the term tanoshimi during his stay in Japan: he and his colleagues are planning to do something on the weekend, and his colleagues said that it is tanoshimi – anticipating something that will happen in the future.
-Nick thinks that tanoshimi ties into the concept of ikigai: the idea of having things to look forward to – even though people are struggling with life, they still have things to look forward to that give them motivation.
+In the context of their study, Shinichi and his colleagues define tanoshimi as not just momentarily pleasure or enjoyment, but it also has multiple dimensions, particularly, something related to future enjoyment or pleasure.
+This aligns with the concept of ikigai — the idea of having things to look forward to.
+Even though people are struggling with life, they still have things to look forward to that give them motivation.

 Three additional dimensions of tanoshimi